 A new eCommerce site selling highly competitive products would most likely struggle at first to rank organically and would probably opt for a PPC campaign to get the sales rolling in.

 An established eCommerce site would most likely benefit from an SEO campaign if it’s not generating enough organic traffic.
 If the site has been online for several months it might be ranking on Google page 2 of 3 and by optimising the site you should be able to make some quick wins.

 However, an SEO campaign can increase your online sales and transform your business.
 Just look at the results we achieved for an eCommerce Start-up.
 Within 12 months their revenue from online sales increased by over 1900%, organic traffic increased by 727% and was ranked at the top of page 1 for their target search terms.
 During months 12-24 their organic traffic increased 217% increasing their online sales revenue again by 350%.

 If they chose to go down the PPC route over 24 months it would have cost them an extra £14700 to generate the same amount of traffic to make those sales.

 Using a Combination of SEO and PPC

 If you have the budget the strategy we would suggest is to use a combination of SEO and PPC to generate website traffic and sales.
 If you’re a brand new eCommerce business you’ll be keen to start acquiring website visitors and making sales.
-Starting with a PPC campaign when your website goes live will immediately place your website in the search results and you can start to attract visitors and making sales.
+Starting with a PPC campaign when your website goes live will immediately place your website on Google and you can start to attract visitors and making sales.

 To make this strategy sustainable an SEO campaign will be running in the background, working on your long term goal of ranking organically.
 Once your website starts to rank and attracting a steady stream of visitors, approx 6 months onwards, it will allow you to start reducing your PPC budget as you’ll be acquiring traffic from organic results.
 After 12 months you should be able to stop your PPC campaign completely and rely on just organic traffic as your main source of website visitors.